Marco-Cheng/marco-cheng.github.io/content/authors/admin/_index.md

 * #### **SOCIAL WORK**

-  * I'm the vice president of IIIS Students' Union at Tsinghua University.
+  * I'm a member of the Presidium of Yao Class Students' Union at Tsinghua University.

   * I'm a member of the Algorithm Association at Tsinghua University.